 In other words, your B2B eCommerce experience should honor all the relevant data and logic that you’ve defined in SAP ERP — for every customer and every product.
 If you’ve already invested in defining this personalization in the ERP, then you need a way to enforce that data and logic accurately for every logged-in user.

-Hint: The key is built-in SAP integration, like what Corevist Commerce provides.
+Hint: The key is built-in SAP integration, like what the Corevist Platform provides.

 2. A painless, efficient way to roll out additional B2B eCommerce experiences